timche/csgo-server-configs/README.md

 ### `aim_kevlar.cfg`

-Config for aim maps with kevlar vest only.
+Same as `aim.cfg`, but with kevlar vest only.

 **Note:** Some aim maps don't support kevlar vest.